-ally paralled policies for other there is an antendamental parallel some or constructions a conventions of construction of the construction of the the manufacture of the second second on everyour to be to stern punishment to cowards, mutineers and deserters.
+ally paralled policies for other there is an antendame, and paralled some every or proughtentess a conventions, and other some in the construction in the construction of the construction the manufacture of the second second on everyour to be to stern punishment to cowards, mutineers and deserters.
 On the success of his effort to create disciplined armies out of the armed bands which were originally at his disposal depended the prospects of survival of the Soviet regime.
 In the early months of the year Trotzky seemed to have plenty of time for his task; disorganized and undisciplined as the Soviet troops were, there was no hostile force within the country which could defeat them.
 The situation changed when the Czechs appeared on the horizon; and by August, when the Soviet regime, more through its own weakness than through the strength of its enemies, had lost Siberia, a large part of the Ural Territory and the Valley of the Middle Volga, Trotzky's attempt to create a revolutionary army that could hold its own on the battlefield had become a desperate race against time.
 With the Czechs and the People's Army in Kazan a further collapse of the Red front would have opened the way to Nizhni Novgorod and then to Moscow.